Link us!

 This movie, in fact, was so damn scary and influential, that it spawned an entire industry of shark hunters - men fighting their fears by killing sharks.
 In various interviews, they had all seen Jaws and admitted that it had an effect on them (whether this was for real or just an excuse, who knows?).
 In the late 1970s and on throughout the 1980s, shark hunting became such an epidemic that the author of JAWS, Peter Benchley, went on record as saying that he was sorry he ever wrote the book.
 Peter spent the rest of his days volunteering, working, and supporting various shark preservation efforts world wide.

-And as for you message board clowns who think that a Horror movie can't be scary unless it's rated "R"?
+And as for those message board clowns who think that a Horror movie can't be scary unless it's rated "R"?
 JAWS was and still remains rated PG. |

 8. CARRIE (1976)